Financial Management Meaning, Scope and Importance

 Profit is one of the most significant measures for evaluating the effectiveness of any business or economic activity.
 The survival and growth of a business also depend on its ability to generate profit.

 Traditional theories like, profit maximisation are the sole objective of a business concern.
-Some of the salient features of profit maximisation objective are as follows:
+Some of the essential features of profit maximisation objective are given as follows:

 1) The objective of profit maximisation minimises the risk and uncertainty factors associated with business decisions and operations.